apache/shenyu-website/blog/SPI-SourceCode-Analysis-MatchStrategy-SPI.md

 - `PredictJudge`-predicate
 - `MatchStrategy`-matching strategy

 Relatively speaking, the `MatchStrategy` is the part that needs the least extension points.
 For the combined judgement of multiple conditions, the common selection rules are: All conditions are matched, at least one is matched, at least the first is met, or most of conditions  satisfied.
-As well  need to handle various types of parameters, for example: `IP`, `header`, `uri`, etc.  How to make the `MatchStrategy` to be simple to use and extensible?
+As we will  need to handle various types of parameters, for example: `IP`, `header`, `uri`, etc.

+How to make the `MatchStrategy` to be simple to use and extensible?

 ## MatchStrategy

 The implementation of `MatchStrategy` is in ***shenyu-plugin-base*** module.
-It has based on the SPI creation mechanism, and used factory pattern and strategy design pattern.
+It is based on the SPI creation mechanism, and has used factory pattern and strategy design pattern.
 The class diagram of `MatchStrategy` `is` showed as follows.

 ![MatchStrategy-class-diagram](/img/activities/code-analysis-matchstrategy-spi/MatchStrategy-class-diagram.PNG)

-Base on the interface `MatchStrategy` to design the implementation classes, and the  abstract class `AbstractMatchStrategy` supplies common method, while the factory class `MatchStrategyFactory` provides creation  functions.
+Based on the interface `MatchStrategy` we design the implementation classes, and the  abstract class `AbstractMatchStrategy` supplies common method, while the factory class `MatchStrategyFactory` provides creation  functions.

 ## MatchStrategy Interface